 There is solid evidence that getting post-secondary education is one of the most valuable investments you can make in yourself or your child.
 There’s no doubt that some degrees lead to better returns than others, but the evidence is very clear that having a degree is one of the most consequential factors in what your lifetime income will be.
 With the costs of education increasing all the time, it’s more important than ever to save for your child’s education.
 Here are a few ways you can go about it:

 Invest in RESPs

 Registered Education Savings Plans are specially designed savings plans that can be used to fund your child’s education.
 There are three main advantages to RESPs.
 The first is that they are not taxed as savings.
 Instead, they are taxed when withdrawn by the student, who will likely have little-to-no other income, so the taxes will be either very low or non-existent.
 The second advantage is that the Government contributes to RESPs in a number of ways, including the Canada Education Savings Grant and the Canada Learning Bond.
 Thirdly, provincial governments will occasionally offer incentives for RESP holders, though as of the writing of this article, only BC has such a program in place.

 Create a Budget

 When you’re looking to save money, especially for a particular cause, budgeting is your friend.
-An experienced accounting firm can help you figure out what your target should be for RESP savings and then help you deduce how much you should be contributing each week towards that target.
+At Compass Accounting, we can help you figure out what your target should be for RESP savings and then help you deduce how much you should be contributing each week towards that target.
 More often than not, you can put a relatively small amount of money into an RESP every week and have it mature into a fund that will pay for several years of your child’s post-secondary education.